Nest-Layer/dropnest-protocol-contracts/README.md

 4. **Protocol Status**: The owner can set the status of a protocol (active or inactive).
 Users can only stake their ETH on active protocols.

 5. **Pausing**: The owner can pause or unpause the contract.
-When the contract is paused, users cannot stake their ETH.
+When the contract is paused, users cannot stake their ETH or ERC 20 tokens.

 ## Supported Tokens